Sign Up for our monthly informational email.

-to download sample board PDF file
+to download sample board JPG file

 Plainsman Clays has long specialized in the production of plastic clay bodies, both from the materials we mine ourselves and from imported refined minerals.